This plugin brings Grasshopper geometries into Prospect.

 - Extract the files.

 - Copy the plugins into this folder: C:\Users\%USERPROFILE%\AppData\Roaming\Grasshopper\Libraries.
-You can also access this locations by typing GrasshopperFolders in the Rhino command line and choosing Components.
+You can also access this location by typing GrasshopperFolders in the Rhino command line and choosing Components.

 - If you have a copy of our previous plugin, the OBJ exporter called IrisVR Prospect plugin - OBJ Exporter 0.1.0.gha, please remove it from this folder.